-Plaintiff appealed the District Court’s ruling the Nevada Supreme Court.
-Oral argument was heard July 17, 2017 and in an unanimous 7-0 decision, the Nevada Supreme Court upheld the rights of all Nevada employees to claim their unpaid wages in court.
+Plaintiff appealed the District Court’s ruling to the Nevada Supreme Court.
+Oral argument was heard July 17, 2017, and in a unanimous 7-0 decision, the Nevada Supreme Court upheld the rights of all Nevada employees to claim their unpaid wages in court.

 If you worked at Terrible Herbst and had time rounded off of your time cards and/or were not paid a graveyard premium please contact us.